-Easement Document to be Produced Prior to the Completion of Construction
+Easement Document to be Produced Prior to the Completion of Construction Associated Managemen t Plan Specific Section of the Managemen t Plan LC.1 Requirement for easement document 0

-Associated Management Plan

-Specific Section of the Management Plan

-LC.10 Requirement for easement document At least 40 working days prior to the completion of construction, which includes the restoration of the reservoir site and sports fields including the completion of any landscape works and planting (not including any further planting that may be required as part of the maintenance and monitoring period), Wellington Water will be required to prepare and submit a draft easement document to the Manager Open Space and Recreation Planning for review and negotiation.
+At least 40 working days prior to the completion of construction, which includes the restoration of the reservoir site and sports fields including the completion of any landscape works and planting (not including any further planting that may be required as part of the maintenance and monitoring period), Wellington Water will be required to prepare and submit a draft easement document to the Manager Open Space and Recreation Planning for review and negotiation.
 Construction Environmental Management Plan (CEMP) 7.1.2.
-During Construction Notification Requirements LC.11 Easement document content (0) The recornair's prepaged energtion No specific section of the CEMP addresses this condition.
+During Construction Notification Requirements LC.1 1 Easement document content (a) The draft easement document shall include (as determined by WCC Manager Open Space and Recreation Planning): No specific section of the CEMP addresses this condition.
 Compliance with this condition by HEB Construction is agreed without specifically stating how it will be meet.
 The agreement to comply is given in good faith acknowledging that conditions are enforced under the Resource Management Act 1991.
-Note: development of Easement Document is not the responsibility of HEB Construction and therefore it unnecessary for the CEMP to discuss this set of Licence Conditions LC.11(a)-(b), LC.12(a)-(g) (a) The reservoir's proposed operation, management and maintenance site or footprint area, including associated pipework, vehicle access and related landscape management and maintenance areas (b) The proposed terms of the easement.
-LC.12 Easement provisions (a) (b) The proposed easement area and terms of the easement produced under LC 11 shall have the provisions determined by the WCC Manager Open Space and Recreation Planning which may include (without limitation) the following provisions: Not have any unreasonable impact on the function of the reserve, including the use, operation, management and maintenance of the upper and lower Prince of Wales Sports fields Not have any unreasonable impact on the ecological function of any part of the reserve
+Note: development of Easement Document is not the responsibility of HEB Construction and therefore it un- necessary for the CEMP to discuss this set of Licence Conditions LC.11(a)- (b), LC.12(a)-(g) (a) management and maintenance site or footprint area, including associated pipework, vehicle access and related landscape management and maintenance areas (b) The proposed terms of the easement.
+LC.12 Easement provisions (2) The proposed easement area and terms of the easement produced under LC 11 shall have the provisions determined by the WCC Manager Open Space and Recreation Planning which may include (without limitation) the following provisions: (a) Not have any unreasonable impact on the function of the reserve, including the use, operation, management and maintenance of the upper and lower Prince of Wales Sports fields (b) Not have any unreasonable impact on the ecological function of any part of the reserve (c) Not have any unreasonable impact on public access through the site, including the management and maintenance of that access